National Express needed a nationwide ticketing solution and fast!

-- The on-board software is easy to use and intuitive, with screens designed together with National Express head office
+• The on-board software is easy to use and intuitive, with screens designed to streamline the process

-- The on-board software is intuitive and requires little training for the growing number of users
+• Intuitive solutions requiring little training for the large number of users